 Residence hall beds may not be lofted or bunked.
-Students are permitted to raise their beds utilizing bed risers manufactured for this purpose as part of the bed frame.
-Additional bed risers are not permitted to raise the beds any higher than the highest level permitted by the bed frame.
+Students are permitted to raise their beds utilizing bed risers manufactured for this purpose.
+Risers added by the student are used at their own risk and may not raise the bed more than seven inches.